In simple terms, dust is a form of air pollution consisting of airborne particles that are often referred to as particulate matter (PM).

 A mixture of particles produced by the inefficient burning of fossil fuels and biomass.

 Total suspended particles: A catch-all term to describe particles of all sizes.

-A good rule of thumb is the smaller the dust particle, the more potentially damaging it can be to your health.
+Here’s a good rule of thumb: The smaller the dust particle, the more potentially damaging it can be to your employees’ health.
 Regular exposure to fine and ultrafine particles (PM2.5 or smaller) can cause significant health problems.
-PM1 particles are so small they can move from your lungs into your bloodstream and damage many other organs.
+PM1 particles are so small they can move from a persons’s lungs into their bloodstream and damage many other organs.

-Zehnder's air cleaning systems offer hundreds of different filter combinations to capture dangerous dust pollutants – get in touch today!
+Zehnder's air cleaning systems offer hundreds of different filter combinations to capture dangerous particles and reduce indoor pollution – get in touch today!

 Leave your details below and one of our experts will call you back.